message/iata/NO.md

 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
 - a certificate with a QR code issued by Albania, Denmark, Faroe Isl., Morocco, Norway, Panama or Sweden; or
-- an NHS Covid Pass with a QR code, issued in England, Northern Ireland or Wales (UK).
+- an NHS Covid Pass with a QR code, issued in England, Northern Ireland, Scotland or Wales (UK).
 4. Passengers are subject to:
 - a COVID-19 antigen test and a PCR test upon arrival; or
 - a COVID-19 antigen test or PCR test upon arrival.